-5.1.
+- 5.1.
 In February 2014 Cabinet approved the transfer of the management of a range of services to the new Charitable Trust "Everybody Sport & Recreation".
 The new Trust was formally established in March 2014 with a Board of eleven including two Cheshire East Council representatives.
-The Trust is part of the Council's wider drive to become a "Commissioning Council".
+The Trust is part of the Council's wider drive to become a "Commissioning Council". - 5.2.

-5.2.
 The services and staff (over 750) formally transferred to the Trust on the 1st May 2014.
-In addition to the leisure and sports development team the management of the following leisure facilities was also transferred -
+In addition to the leisure and sports development team the management of the following leisure facilities are currently managed by the Trust on behalf of the Council -

-Alsager Leisure Centre

-Barony Park Sports Complex

-Congleton Leisure Centre

-Crewe Swimming Pool & Fitness Centre

-Holmes Chapel Leisure Centre

-Knutsford Leisure Centre

-Macclesfield Leisure Centre

-Middlewich Leisure Centre

-Nantwich Swimming Pool and Fitness Centre

-Poynton Leisure Centre

-Sandbach Leisure Centre

-Shavington Leisure Centre

-Sir William Stanier Leisure Centre

-Victoria Community Centre - Oakley and Cumberland Arena Crewe

-Wilmslow Leisure Centre
+Alsager Leisure Centre Barony Park Sports Complex Holmes Chapel Leisure Centre Knutsford Leisure Centre Macclesfield Leisure Centre Middlewich Leisure Centre Nantwich Swimming Pool and Fitness Centre Peter Mason Leisure Centre - Congleton Poynton Leisure Centre Sandbach Leisure Centre Shavington Leisure Centre Cumberland Arena Crewe Wilmslow Leisure Centre